ElementAstro/atom-docs/src/content/docs/en/secret/password.md

 ---
-title: PasswordManager Class Documentation
+title: PasswordManager
-description: Comprehensive documentation for the PasswordManager class, including methods for secure password storage, retrieval, and deletion using AES encryption and platform-specific secure storage mechanisms.
+description: Comprehensive for the PasswordManager class, including methods for secure password storage, retrieval, and deletion using AES encryption and platform-specific secure storage mechanisms.
 ---

-# PasswordManager Class Documentation

-## Overview

-The `PasswordManager` class provides a secure way to store, retrieve, and delete passwords across different platforms (Windows, macOS, and Linux).
-It uses AES encryption and platform-specific secure storage mechanisms to ensure the safety of sensitive information.

 ## Table of Contents